mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ### Server-side sorting

-By default, sorting works on the client-side.
+By default, sorting works client-side.
 To switch it to server-side, set `sortingMode="server"`.
-Then, you need to handle the `onSortModelChange` callback, sort the rows on the server-side and update the `rows` prop with the new sorted rows.
+Then you need to handle the `onSortModelChange` callback, sort the rows on the server-side, and update the `rows` prop with the newly sorted rows.

 {{"demo": "pages/components/data-grid/rows/ServerSortingGrid.js"}}

 ### apiRef

-The Grid exposes a set of methods that will let you achieve all the above features using the imperative apiRef.
+The grid exposes a set of methods that enables all of these features using the imperative apiRef.

-> ⚠️ Only use this API when you have no alternatives.
-Always start from the declarative API the Grid exposes.
+> ⚠️ Only use this API when you have no alternative.
+Always start from the declarative API that the grid exposes.

 - `getSortModel`
 - `setSortModel`